 Health Information Technology

-The Delgado Health Information Technology (HIT) Program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-Upon completion of the program, students will be eligible to apply to complete the national certification exam for certification as a Registered Health Information Technician (RHIT).
+Graduates of the Delgado Community College Health Information Technology program are eligible to complete the American Health Information Management Association (AHIMA) national certification exam as a Registered Health Information Technician (RHIT).
 The RHIT credentials are recognized throughout the United States.

 Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM)